lukamiletic95/papers/System model - consensus & gossip.md

 In order to add a new block to the blockchain, a set of nodes - ***validator set*** must reach a consensus for each *height* ***h***.
 A ***validator set*** is a set of *FN* nodes that is chosen for each consensus instance, which is executed whenever a new block at height *h* is to be added to the blockchain.

 > Consensus instance represents one execution of the Tendermint consensus algorithm.
 Mainly, that algorithm will be considered a black-box in this paper, with the exception of revealing minor details of its implementation that are relevant to the functioning of the Mempool component and gossiping transactions from Mempool.
+Consensus

 Therefore, the validator set potentially changes at each "blockchain height".

 > The validator set is always chosen in a way to maximize the utilization of their voting power.
 [1] - p.
 5, III - TENDERMINT CONSENSUS ALGORITHM

-For that reason, there is a probability that the validator set will never change, for example in a network where there is a certain number of validator whose voting
+For that reason, there is a probability that the validator set will never change, for example in a network where there is a certain number of validators whose voting power dominates over others'.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwMzAxMzk2MiwxMTQ1ODY2MTQ3LDIxNz
+eyJoaXN0b3J5IjpbLTE2NTU3NzQ2ODMsMTE0NTg2NjE0NywyMT
-c1MjI5NCwtNDAyOTM1NzgyLDE4MTI4MjI4ODFdfQ==
+c3NTIyOTQsLTQwMjkzNTc4MiwxODEyODIyODgxXX0=
 -->